 Closed-cell foam (like memory foam) also restricts airflow considerably, so it sits hotter than open-cell foam (like natural latex).
 Natural latex foam has an open-cell structure, so it sits cool.
 The other difference is that memory foam contours significantly to your body’s shape, which means the cushion traps more heat.
 This is why most people find memory foam cushions very hot to sit on while not natural latex cushions.

 - Lack of Resiliency.
 Memory foam loses resiliency when it’s too hot.
-This causes the foam to bottom out and create pressure points.
+This causes the foam to bottom out and creates pressure points.

 - Off-gassing.
 Memory or polyurethane foams tend to off-gas.
 These include